· Who we are

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.
 Our Data Protection Officer will retain a record of any suspected GDPR breaches, both within Reclaim in Spain, and from any companies that respond to our request for information.

-Our passwords are subject to strict minimum standards and all email and user accounts are subject to two factor authentication, this is where when one of our staff logs into their account or email they receive a message to their mobile device to verify the access is legitimate.
+Our passwords are subject to strict minimum standards and all email and user accounts are subject to two-factor authentication, this is where when one of our staff logs into their account or email, they receive a message to their mobile device to verify the access is legitimate.

 Get Safe Online is supported by HM Government and leading businesses.
 If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online threats, please visit .

 How to complain

 The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.
+The supervisory authority in the UK is the Information Commissioner who may be contacted at or telephone: 0303 123 1113.

 How to contact us